ePages-de/Mockify/README.md

 Sometimes it is not possible to inject the dependencies from the outside.
 This is especially the case when the system-under-test uses functions with a fully qualified path.
 `mockStatic` provides the possibility to mock static functions inside the mock/sut.

 Attention: The mocked function is valid as long as the $Mockify is defined.
-If You leave the scope or set the $Mockify to undef the injeted method will be released.
+If You leave the scope or set the $Mockify to undef the injected method will be released.

     package SUT;
     use Magic::Tools;